kript/kubernetes-the-hard-way/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+N.B.
+This is a fork of [the project of the same name by Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).

+This is a *Work in Progress*.

 ## Target Audience